 Please feel free to get in contact with any questions or curiosities.
 I am happy to offer a free 20 minute consultation, and you can reach me at firstname.lastname@example.org.

 I have availability for Friday appointments at this time.

 Along with my private practice, I provide consultation and facilitate therapeutic groups and programs with community organizations in the Tkaronto area.
 Please feel free to get in touch if you would like to collaborate.

 I am also proud to serve as President with the Board of Directors of the Ontario Expressive Arts Therapy Association.

 Statement of Values:

-As an expressive arts therapist, I value:
+As a somatic expressive arts therapist, I value:

 healing-centred care: I have walked with survivors of trauma and complex trauma throughout my career.
-As we work together, I will take the time you need to build trust and a safe-enough space through listening, sensitivity, and offering abundant choice at all times (including the choice to say no).
+As we work together, I will take the time you need to co-create a safe-enough space through listening, sensitivity, and offering abundant choice at all times (including the choice to say no).
 I believe my role is to be a collaborative and empowering ally who supports you to enact your boundaries and needs.

 embodiment: I believe fully in our embodied potential for healing trauma and accessing vitality and ease, especially when we compassionately give our body the space and time it needs to settle.
 As we explore arts-based practices together, I will support you to listen more to the wisdom of your sensory experience, believing this is abundantly important for easing trauma responses and accessing openings for safety, pleasure, and connection.